Who Do You Sue if You are Injured as a Worker at the Port of Miami?

 Call Our Florida Maritime Injury Attorney if You Were Hurt Working at the Port of Miami Free

-Who you can sue if you are an injured longshore or harbor worker depends on the circumstances surrounding your injury.
-No matter what happened, it is crucial to speak with our experienced Florida harbor worker attorney for workers injured at the Port of Miami.
+Who to sue if you are injured as a harbor worker in the Port of Miami or other harbor depends on the circumstances surrounding your injury.
+No matter what happened, it is crucial to speak with our experienced Port of Miami harbor worker attorney for workers injured at the Port of Miami.
 Our office provides professional and aggressive representation dedicated to fighting for the compensation you deserve.
-Call Rivkind Margulies & Rivkind, P.A. to review your case and determine who could be held liable for the damages you suffered.
+Call the Miami lawyer who sues cruise ship insurance companies at Rivkind Margulies & Rivkind, P.A. to review your case and determine who could be held liable for the damages you suffered.
 Call (305) 204-5369 to schedule a free consultation.